 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.
+This is a legal process, and places are not 'reserved' for appeal panels to offer.

-Further information about the appeals process can be found on the Academy's website
+Further information about the appeals process can be found on the Academy's $\underline{\text{website}}$